LLyaudet/RatioDelta/README.md

 ## Source code

-The source code is available for SQL, Python, and PHP currently.
+The source code is available for many languages.
 It is quite verbose and repetitive because we wanted to explicit what could be assembly operation in our point of view.